DevOpsDolapo/DevOps_Projects/Project-1/Project1.md

 # Documentation for the Linux Practice Projects

-## This project aims to help the student gain valuable experience working with Linux commands in the Linux terminal

 ### Task 1 - sudo

 The **sudo** command lets you perform tasks requiring administrative or root permissions.